Castellgalí: Boades archaeological site and Torre del Breny

-Roman Sepulcre: In the same neighbourhood as Boadas, a small square Roman building from the 4th or 3rd century AD, with firm walls and a well-worked plinth.
+Roman Sepulchre: In the same neighbourhood as Boadas, a small square Roman building from the 4th or 3rd century AD, with firm walls and a well-worked plinth.
 It had two storeys, the upper one supported by a semicircular arch.
 Today, it has been extensively rebuilt, and the gable roof has been completely rebuilt.
 Serra Ràfols considered the four silos inside to be Iberian.
 It is considered of the "chamber" and "cell" type within the Roman sepulchre typology.